tu8435/molmoact/README.md

 #### 4.1.2 Fine-tuning (Post-training)

 Note that after you finished the data processing before, you should get a folder `/path/to/processed_dataset` where it has all the data and `dataset_statistics.json`.
 Then, you need to change `finetune:/path/to/processed_dataset` with the actual path in [`launch_scripts/train_multitask_model.py`](./launch_scripts/train_multitask_model.py).
-To run the actual training, the following script is provided, which should work well on 8 A100/H100 GPUs.
+To run the training, the following script is provided, which should work well on 8 A100/H100 GPUs.
 You should customize the gloabal batch size under your GPU setup to avoid OOM.

 ```bash
 WANDB_API_KEY=<your_wandb_api_key> torchrun \